-Individuals with injuries or disabilities who require the use of a wheelchair experience difficulty utilizing typical workout machines due to a lack of accessibility.
-Wheelchair users form a significant portion of the world's population; in the United States alone, 5.5 million people require wheelchairs to perform daily tasks [1], [2].
+Individuals with injuries or disabilities, particularly those that necessitate the use of a wheelchair, experience difficulty utilizing typical workout machines due to a lack of accessibility.
+Wheelchair users form a significant portion of the world's population; in the United States alone, 5.5 million people require a wheelchair to perform daily tasks [1].
 Currently, there is a lack of wheelchair-accessible workout equipment in fitness centers.
-A reported 81% of individuals with physical disabilities that go to fitness centers stated that they felt uncomfortable in gym settings due to this lack of accommodating exercise equipment [3], [4].
-Common complaints among people that require wheelchairs include a lack of space between equipment for wheelchair access and concerns about needing or requesting assistance [5].
+A reported 81% of individuals with physical disabilities that go to fitness centers stated that they felt uncomfortable in gym settings due to this lack of accommodating exercise equipment [2].
+Common complaints among people that require wheelchairs include a lack of space between equipment for wheelchair access and concerns about needing or requesting external assistance.
+Current adaptive rowing equipment permanently alters the functionality of the rowing machine such that only individuals in wheelchairs can use the machine.
+To overcome this limitation, a standard Matrix rowing machine (Figure 1) was adapted to create the Adaptive Rowing Machine, which accommodates users in wheelchairs while still retaining the machine's original functionality [3].
+This modified design allowed users in wheelchairs to complete a modified rowing exercise on the adaptive side of the machine without external assistance.
+Additionally, the Adaptive Rowing Machine promoted proper rowing form and ultimately helped to improve the overall well-being of the user.